Lockonchen/Lockonchen.github.io/_pages/about.md

   - /about.html
 ---

 I worked as a quantum engineer at Origin Quantum.
 I am doing a RA position at Shenzhen Institute for Quantum Science and Engineering.
-I am going to take MSc study!
+I am going to MSc study!

 ======